Minority questions source of funding for National Rent Assistance Scheme

 The NRAS is to be managed by a private sector property manager under the auspices of the Ministry of Works and Housing and other key stakeholders.

-The initial roll out, with a seed funding of Ghc30m, will take place in the Greater Accra, Ashanti, Western, Eastern, Bono East and Northern Regions, where data from the Ghana Statistical Service indicate renters have the greatest challenge with rental accommodation.
+The initial rollout, with a seed funding of GH¢30 million, will take place in the Greater Accra, Ashanti, Western, Eastern, Bono East and Northern Regions, where data from the Ghana Statistical Service indicate renters have the greatest challenge with rental accommodation.

 But the Minority commenting on the initiative on Starr News with Nana Dedei Tettey asked how the government will fund the initiative since the last budget read in Parliament there was not any provision in the budget for the Rent Scheme launched by the President.

-“The initial roll out, with a seed funding of Ghc30m, will take place in the Greater Accra, Ashanti, Western, Eastern, Bono East and Northern Regions, where data from the Ghana Statistical Service indicate renters have the greatest challenge with rental accommodation.
+“The initial roll-out, with a seed funding of GH¢30 million, will take place in the Greater Accra, Ashanti, Western, Eastern, Bono East and Northern Regions, where data from the Ghana Statistical Service indicate renters have the greatest challenge with rental accommodation."

 “I don’t think we have even gotten there; he should have engaged parliament first.
 Because you are telling us that the money is coming from the government but I know it is not coming from the Ministry of Works and Housing because there wasn’t any provision in the budget for that,” Ranking Member on Works and Housing in Parliament, Vincent Oppong Asamoah stated.